 So, while retirees may be playing golf, checking out the latest beach scene during the week while the crowds are lower, or visiting their grandchildren out of town, employees who are not yet retired are still going to work and working to solve the nation’s problems.

 But, if you are an active federal employee, don’t be too surprised if you get a call or an e-mail from your former colleague along the lines of “I am getting a 4.1% cost of living increase in my January check–sorry you won’t be getting the same!”

 Actually, active federal emplyees don’t know what their raise will be in January.
 It is possible Congress could decide to be very generous and give a bigger raise than expected to federal employees.
 But, as we pointed out in a recent article on the subject (See Federal Pay Scenario: The Good, The Bad and The Ugly) that isn’t likely to happen with the huge federal deficits facing Uncle Sam.
 Congress is looking for ways to cut spending–at least in theory–and higher pay for federal employees is not likely to command attention in the nation’s press.

 The COLA for retirees is determined by law.
 The salary for active federal employees is not determined by a set formula.
-For a quick summary of the Consumer Price Index results that were issued today, click here.

 Active federal employees may not be happy with this set of circumstances precisely because they are not playing golf or doing other things that retirees can do during the week now that they are not working.
 For continuing to work and continuing to commute every day, the pay rate for active federal employees is likely to be smaller than the “raise” given to retirees.
 Of course, retirees don’t get a within-grade increase or a promotion as active feds may get.